-Service Type Service П Statutory Service Case Management П Statutory Service Habilitation Services П Statutory Service Home Respite П Statutory Service Waiver Personal Care Services (WPCS) П Extended State Plan Service Paramedical Service \prod Other Service Assistive Technology П Other Service Community Transition Services П Other Service Comprehensive Care Management \prod Other Service Continuous Nursing and Supportive Services П Other Service Developmentally Disabled/Continuous Nursing Care (DD/CNC), Non-Ventilator Dependent Services \prod Other Service Developmentally Disabled/Continuous Nursing Care, Ventilator Dependent Services П Other Service Environmental Accessibility Adaptations П Other Service Facility Respite П

-Service Type Service Other Service Family/Caregiver Training Other Service Medical Equipment Operating Expense Other Service Personal Emergency Response (PERS) Installation and Testing Other Service Personal Emergency Response Systems (PERS) Other Service Private Duty Nursing - Including Home Health Aide and Shared Services Other Service Transitional Case Management
+Statutory Service: Case Management Statutory Service: Habilitation Services Statutory Service: Home Respite Statutory Service: Waiver Person Care Services (WPCS) Other Service: Assistive Technology Other Service: Community Transition Services Other Service: Comprehensive Care Management Other Service: Continuous Nursing and Supportive Services Other Service: Developmentally Disabled/Continuous Nursing Care (DD/CNC), Non-Ventilator Dependent Services Other Service: Developmentally Disabled/Continuous Nursing Care, Ventilator Dependent Services Other Service: Environmental Accessibility Adaptations Other Service: Facility Respite Other Service: Family/Caregiver Training Other Service: Medical Equipment Operating Expense Other Service: Personal Emergency Response (PERS) Installation and Testing Other Service: Private Duty Nursing - Including Home Health Aide and Shared Services Other Service: Transitional Case Management Extended State Plan Service: Paramedical Services

 C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specifica ation are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Service Type: Statutory Service

-Service Type:

-Statutory Service

-Service:

-Case Management
+Service: Case Management

-Alternate Service Title (if any):
+Alternate Service Title (if any): Case Management

-Case Management

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-П

-Service Definition (Scope):

-Category 4: Sub-Category 4:
+Category 1: Not Applicable Category 2: Not Applicable Category 3: Not Applicable Category 4: Not Applicable Sub-Category 1: Not Applicable Sub-Category 2: Not Applicable Sub-Category 3: Not Applicable Sub-Category 4: Not Applicable

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one:

+Not Selected: Service is included in approved waiver.
+There is no change in service specifications.

+Selected: Service is included in approved waiver.
+The service specifications have been modified.

-Case Management services are designed to assess the participant and determine their need for medical, psychosocial, social, and other services, and to assist them in gaining access to those medical necessity services and supports, regardless of the funding source.
+Case Management services are designed to assess the participant and determine their need for medical, psychosocial, social, and other services, and to assist them in gaining access to those medically-necessary services and supports, regardless of the funding source.
 The goal of providing Case Management services is to help sustain the participant's health and safety through the home and community-based program.
 HCBA Case Management providers also assist participants in acquiring personal care providers as described in the participant's plan of care.